-2 Refer to CMHC's Design, Selection and Commissioning of Window Installations. air barrier as well as a vapour barrier.
-Spray foam insulation between the floor joists at the perimeter of the basement ceiling will minimize thermal bridging at this location and create a continuous air barrier from the below-grade wall to the above-grade wall.
+Airtightness The retrofit should improve the airtightness at the belowgrade to above-grade wall connection.
+Closed-cell spray foam on the inside of the foundation wall provides a continuous air barrier as well as a vapour barrier.
+Spray foam insulation between the floor joists at the perimeter of the basement ceiling will minimize the effects of thermal bridging at this location and create a continuous air barrier from the belowgrade to above-grade wall.
 Important considerations Proper detailing is required where the interior partition walls meet the exterior foundation wall.
+Spray foam around wood framing at these locations.

+Figure 7: Section through below grade wall

+Vapour Retarder

+It is important to control water vapour for the entire below-grade assembly.
+A vapour retarder is required at the interior of the insulation to prevent condensation from occurring on the cold foundation wall and in the wall framing.
+Polyethylene vapour retarder on the inside of the above- and below-grade insulation, extends down to the basement floor.

+Water Penetration Control

+This retrofit strategy relies on the existing foundation assembly to control and drain exterior ground water.
+If the existing foundation appears to have drainage or leakage problems further investigation and repairs should be completed.

+Basement Floor Slab

+Insulation

-Install spray foam insulation around the wood framing at these locations.
-Basement floor slab Insulation To improve energy efficiency in new home construction, insulation may be installed below the slab.
+To improve the energy efficiency in new home construction, insulation may be installed below the slab.
 However, in the energy retrofit of existing basement concrete slabs, one must insulate the slab from the interior.
-This is done by removing the interior flooring (if the basement is finished) and installing XPS board insulation (in sufficient thickness to meet the thermal requirements outlined in table 1).
-Tape all joints and install floor sheathing and finished flooring above the insulation (see figure 8).
-Insulation thickness may be limited by the amount of floor-to-ceiling height available in the basement.
-Consider using insulation with a high RSI-value (R-value) per unit thickness to minimize the floor-to-ceiling height reduction.
-Airtightness An air barrier is required on the interior side of the insulation to prevent warm interior air from contacting the cold concrete slab.
+This is done by removing the interior flooring (if the basement is finished) and installing a drainage mat and XPS board insulation (in sufficient thickness to meet the thermal requirements outlined in Table 1).
+Tape all joints and install floor sheathing and finished flooring above the insulation (Figure 8).
+Insulation thickness may be limited by the amount of floor to ceiling height available in the basement.
+Consider using insulation with a high RSI (R)-value per unit thickness to minimize the floor-to-ceiling height reduction.

+Airtightness

+An air barrier is required on the interior side of the insulation to prevent warm interior air from contacting the cold concrete slab.
 This can be achieved by taping the joints of the XPS insulation, and by connecting the floor air barrier with the wall air barrier.
 A continuous and effective basement air barrier should also reduce infiltration of soil gases (moisture, radon) into the occupied spaces.

+Vapour retarder

+XPS insulation is an adequate vapour retarder; therefore, an additional vapour control layer is not required.

+Water Penetration Control

-Vapour retarder XPS insulation is an adequate vapour retarder; therefore, an additional vapour control layer is not required.
-Water penetration control The existing foundation and slab assembly serves as the water control layer.
-When undertaking this retrofit look for signs of water ingress through, or moisture problems on, the existing floor slab.
+The existing foundation and slab assembly serves as the water control layer.
+When undertaking this retrofit look for signs of water ingress through, or moisture problems on the existing floor slab.
 Any existing water ingress problems will require further investigation and repair.